RAMANai87/RuniCash/README.md

 # RuniCash
-In this project i use retrofit and work with api thatS good check it
+This Project is made by retrofit and work with api itS good